Skip to content

 • Node overrides run before adjacency expansion; link overrides run after adjacency expansion.

-• Within a blueprint's adjacency, a leading / is treated as relative to the blueprint instantiation path, not a global root.
+• Within a blueprint, paths resolve relative to the instantiation path.
 For example, if a blueprint is used under group pod1, then source: /leaf resolves to pod1/leaf.

 Example with OR logic to match multiple roles: